Learning about Change Management

 - Business approval, before planning and scheduling begin

 - Implementation approval, before task implementers start to implement the change

 - Close down approval, after the task implementers complete their work

 For information about tickets in Smart IT, including change requests, see Overview of information displayed on a ticket in Smart IT and Viewing and updating tickets.

 For information about impact analysis, see Determining the impact of changes in Smart IT.

-For information about the different types of records that you might relate to a change request, see (BMC Change Management documentation)
+For information about the different types of records that you might relate to a change request, see (Change Management documentation)